-The aim of this work was to undertake a SA on the SVAT SimSphere model using atmospheric sounding data from a different location compared to previous SA on the model in order to identify whether this had any impact on the model sensitivity to a set of input parameters.
+The aim of this study was to undertake a SA on the Sim-Sphere SVAT model using different atmospheric sounding data from another location compared to previous SA studies on the model, in order to identify whether this had any impact on the model sensitivity to a set of input parameters.
 The most important implication of this study is that the same input parameters (in broadly the same ranking of importance) have been identified as the most significant influences on model outputs despite the SA using sounding data from a different site, in a different region and under a different climatic regime.
-The fact that this has not shown any major differences in the nature of the model sensitivity, especially the ranking of importance is a significant step forward in terms of the model use, in that it demonstrates the applicability of the model at different sites.
-It has also shown that although the complex combinations of slope, aspect, vegetation and soil characteristics that are unique to each site will introduce some site-specific results (Ellis and Pomeroy, 1975), in broad terms, the most important parameters governing the sensitivity of model outputs do not change.
-This further confirms the findings of Petropoulos et al. (2013b, c) that by fixing the relatively unimportant model inputs to typical value ranges, the dimensionality of SimSphere could be reduced and its robustness could thus be further improved.
-The fact that a large number of significant first 5 order interactions have been found for almost all the model outputs, as well as substantial contributions of higher order interactions is important since it further confirms that the model is coherent.
-This also suggests that no parts of the model are redundant.
+The fact that this has not shown any major differences in the nature of the model sensitivity, especially the ranking of importance, is a significant step forward in terms of the model use, in that it demonstrates the applicability of the model at different sites.
+It has also shown that - although the complex combinations of slope, aspect, vegetation and soil characteristics that are unique to each site will introduce some site-specific results (Ellis and Pomeroy, 1975) - in broad terms the most important parameters governing the sensitivity of model outputs do not change.
+This further confirms the findings of Petropoulos et al. (2013b, c) that, by fixing the relatively unimportant model inputs to typical value ranges, the dimensionality of SimSphere could be reduced and its robustness could thus be further improved.
+The fact that a large number of significant first-order interactions have been found for almost all the model outputs, as well as substantial contributions of higher-order interactions, is important since it further confirms that the model is coherent.
+This also suggests that no parts of the model are redundant and that there is no need to remove any element of the model architecture.

-In common with the other recent SA experiments undertaken on SimSphere (e.g. Petropoulos et al., 2009c, 2013a-c), this article has shown that slope and aspect are the two most significant input parameters in terms of their influence on the model outputs, even assuming different PDFs.
+In common with the other recent SA experiments undertaken on SimSphere (e.g. Petropoulos et al., 2009c, 2013b, c, d), this study has shown that slope and aspect are the two most significant input parameters in terms of their influence on the model outputs, even assuming different PDFs.
 As has been outlined in these previous works, the influence of these topographic parameters is a result of their control on the amount of incoming solar radiation reaching the surface of the Earth (Oliphant et al., 2003; Sabetraftar et al., 2011).
-As a result, they will also influence LE and H fluxes surface temperature by providing energy for evapotranspiration and heat transfer through the surface energy budget.
+As a result they will also influence LE and H fluxes surface temperature by providing energy for evapotranspiration and heat transfer through the surface energy budget.
 High levels of incoming solar radiation can be translated into high sensible heat transfers and into high surface temperatures.
-First order interactions between slope and aspect that were higher than all other first order interactions for numerous model outputs further demonstrate the sensitivity of the model outputs to these parameters.
+First-order interactions between slope and aspect that were higher than all other first-order interactions for numerous model outputs further demonstrate the sensitivity of the model outputs to these parameters.